Visit

 The Library Committee makes a special effort to assist students, writers and researchers to search the files for materials useful to their work.

-The Library is open on Tuesdays between 1-4 PM.
+The Library is open on Tuesdays from 1:00-4:00 PM.
 For research requests, please call 847-724-2235 or contact us online.

 Farmhouse Museum